thomas-roos/meta-doorphone/README.md

 **Connection:**
 - One side of button → Pin 6 (GND)
-- Other side of button → Pin 11 (GPIO17)
+- Other side of button → Pin 15 (GPIO22)
 - Internal pull-down resistor keeps pin LOW when button not pressed
 - Button press connects to GND, creating RISING edge when released

-**Note:** Using GPIO17 (Pin 11) avoids conflict with UART which is required by U-Boot and RAUC.
+**Note:** Using GPIO22 (Pin 15) - safe GPIO that doesn't conflict with UART or system functions.

 ## Configuration